Ladies Patek Philippe Model Ref.1111 18ct c1946

 Original 18ct Yellow Gold Patek Philippe Signed Bracelet

-Full Weight of Watch Including Bracelet is 72.4 Grams
+Full Weight of Watch Including Bracelet 72.4 Grams

 High Quality Hardwood Presentation Box Included